neoforged/Documentation/docs/resources/server/loottables/functions.md

     "type": "insert",
     "offset": 0
   },
   // The entity target to use.
-Valid values are "this", "attacker", "direct_attacker" or "attacking_player".
-  // These correspond to the "this_entity", "attacking_entity", "direct_attacking_entity" and
-  // "last_damage_player" loot parameters, respectively.
   "entity": "this"
 }
 ```